Alexandra Zapruder: Early life and education

 Zapruder is a 1991 graduate of Smith College and received an Ed.M. in education from Harvard University in 1995.

 Her grandfather was Abraham Zapruder, who took a twenty-six second home movie of President John F. Kennedy’s assassination — now known as the Zapruder film.

 Work and career

 In 2005, Zapruder wrote and co-produced a documentary film based on her book with MTV director Lauren Lazin.
 "I'm Still Here: Real Diaries of Teenagers Who Lived During The Holocaust," debuted on MTV in 2005 and was nominated for two Emmy awards.

 In 2015, Salvaged Pages was reissued in a second paperback edition with updates, corrections, and new information.
 A multimedia e-book version was also published that same year and includes visual images of the diaries and their writers, interviews, glossary terms, maps, and other valuable information for educators, students, and the general public.

-Zapruuder is the author of the 2016 book Twenty-Six Seconds: A Personal History of the Zapruder Film.
+Zapruder is the author of the 2016 book Twenty-Six Seconds: A Personal History of the Zapruder Film.